mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - Linux-Unix - Various LVM Related Items.md

 You can remove a logical volume like so:

     sudo lvremove /dev/test_group/test_volume

+#### Creating file system and mounting.

+Knowing the device is located at `/dev/test_group/test_volume` let’s format it as `ext3` like this:

+    sudo mkfs -t ext3 /dev/test_group/test_volume

+After that is done, the device should be formatted and ready to mount.
+Let’s create a test mount poin called `mount_test`:

+    sudo mkdir -p ~/mount_test/

+Now let’s manually mount the device to the mount point like this:

+    sudo mount /dev/test_group/test_volume ~/mount_test/

+If the device mounted, you should be returned cleanly to the command prompt.
+To see if it is mounted, just check the output of `mount -l` or `df -h` to see it there.

+And finally to make that volume mount automatically on system start, we need to edit the `fstab` like this:

+    sudo nano /etc/fstab

+And add this; note the device name of `/dev/test_group/test_volume` as well as the mount point of `/home/sysop/mount_test` in addition to the format type indicated as `ext3`:

+    /dev/test_group/test_volume    /home/sysop/mount_test    ext3    defaults,nodev,nosuid,nobootwait    0    0

+Now if the machine is stopped and restarted or simply rebooted, the volume will automatically be mounted without any additional work.

 #### Adding a disk to an LVM logical volume group.